 Besides the Columbia River, and its array of salmon, steelhead, sturgeon and warmwater fish, Clatsop County has a handful of very good smaller streams that offer fishing for steelhead, salmon and native cutthroat trout.

 This article spotlights fishing the inland waterways, but Clatsop County’s main ports (Astoria, Hammond and Warrenton) also provide access to the open ocean for a variety of angling on private boats as well as guide and charter boats based here.

 In particular, the vast beaches stretching down the coast from the Columbia River’s South Jetty to Gearhart and Seaside make up Oregon’s very best razor clam digging spot.
-Find more on that here.
-And, the large Columbia River estuary is among the state’s very best crabbing bays.
-There’s a full article on that here.
+Find more on in Best Razor Clamming Beaches in Oregon.

 For regulations, look in the Oregon Department of Fish and Wildlife’s Northwest, Columbia River and Marine zones.